Looking for the perfect day trip from Copenhagen? Enter Malmö!

 I found St. Peter’s Church to be a quiet, almost meditative space to visit.
 So often with popular European churches, getting in is crowded and walking around is worse.
-Not so here, we were the only ones inside.
-The white walls and grand decor seemed designed for peaceful prayer.
-I thoroughly enjoyed walking through.
+Not so here, we were the only ones inside and I thoroughly enjoyed walking through.

 Moderna Museet Malmö

 Moderna Museet Malmö is free to enter, and the exhibits are constantly changing.
 Some can get a little weird with a side of “So…what exactly is the artist trying to say here?” but I really enjoyed my visit.